miensol/miensol.github.io/_posts/2015-01-25-anchor-child-element-click.md

 });
 ```

-My intention was to have different behaviour when an anchor or span element is clicked.
-Just as in the example above when an `a` is clicked `anchorAction` should be printed whereas the same event triggered on `span` should **only** print `childAction`.
+My intention was to have different behaviour when an anchor or a span element is clicked.
+Just as in the example above when `a` is clicked `anchorAction` should be printed whereas the same event triggered on `span` should **only** print `childAction`.
-Interestingly the actual behaviour of the above example is different.
+Interestingly the actual behaviour is different.

-When an anchor is clicked indeed a function attached by `ng-click` is executed properly.
+When the anchor is clicked indeed a function attached by `ng-click` is executed properly.
 Note that even though we **did not** call `$event.preventDefault()` a page reload is not triggered.
 This is due to [`htmlAnchorDirective`](https://github.com/angular/angular.js/blob/master/src/ng/directive/a.js) provided by angularjs which effectively prevents empty `href` attribute from taking action.

 A click on `span` element will stop event from bubbling up document tree - thus preventing `anchorAction` from executing.
 In addition it will obviously print `childAction` and to my surprise **it will cause a page reload**.